krateoplatformops/oasgen-provider/README.md

 Any API behavior that does not match these requirements will require a web service wrapper to normalize / fix the API interface.
 This is common with APIs that do not follow consistent naming conventions or have different response structures.
-To learn more about web service wrappers, please refer to the [cheatsheet](docs/cheatsheet.md#extended-example-external-api-that-requires-a-webservice-to-handle-external-api-calls).
+To learn more about web service wrappers, please refer to the [usage guide](docs/USAGE_GUIDE.md#extended-example-external-api-that-requires-a-webservice-to-handle-external-api-calls).

 ### Type-Safe Status Fields